Resources

 Language Learning

-Tools and references for learning languages thoughtfully
+Tools and references I've found useful for Hindi and language learning

 Apps & Tools